Biography

 She received direct commissions from venues and performers as Belgian National Orchestra, Staatsoper unter den Linden Berlin, Folkoperan Stockholm, Biennale Musica di Venezia and Concertgebouw Orchestra Amsterdam and wrote for ensembles such as Recherche Freiburg, Ictus Ensemble, Asko/Schoenberg and Neue Vocalsolisten Stuttgart.
 She was awarded numerous prizes (amongst them, the Fedora-Rolf Liebermann for Opera)

-Annelies Van Parys is currently professor of composition at the Brussels Royal Conservatory.
+Annelies Van Parys is currently professor of composition at the Royal Conservatory department of the Brussels University College.

 Listen to ‘Meditation’ (2005) by Annelies Van Parys and you will hear a distant bell sound in the opening bars hidden behind woodwinds and horns echoing a profoundly personal and human sound.
 In this work, she takes her first steps towards spectralism.